leamusa/js-paliedispari/README.md

 3. **Function Invocation and Comparison:**

    - `reverseWord` to invoke (call) the function with the user's input word.
-   - `reversedUserWord` Memorize the result .
+   - `reversedUserWord` Memorize the result.
    - `reversed-one` Compare the original word with its reversed-one.

 4. **Result Printing:**